-So if you're 30, 40, 50, or even 80, and wondering if you're too old to volunteer abroad -- don't sweat!
-You're not too old.
-In fact, you might actually be the perfect age to volunteer.
+So if you're wondering if you're too old to volunteer abroad -- you're not!
+In fact, you make a great prospective volunteer with many skills to share.

 1. You’ve had more time to develop in-demand skills